Page 1 of 1

 Since the properties are case insensitive there should not be an Index with a capital letter, or there should not be any differences to the index with no capital letter.

-Can you send us your project or a
+Can you send us your project or a Snapshot of the element?

 Can you set other attributes to variables, like the text?